On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

-The greedy version of the \texttt{NextStep} function can be implemented using the tree $\mathcal{G}$.
-Recall that this function aims to find a codeword that is on the minimum distance from the current codeword $\mathbf{c}$ and has the best metric.
+The greedy search algorithm can be implemented using the tree $\mathcal{T}$.
+Recall that this function aims to find a codeword at the minimum distance from the current codeword $\mathbf{c}$ that has the best metric.
 To decrease the complexity of the algorithm, we consider a depth-first search that is terminated when the first leaf is reached.
-So, it is required to find a leaf in the tree $\mathcal{G}$ such that if we swap bits in the codeword $\mathbf{c}$ at the coordinates from the vector of the leaf, we will get the codeword with the best metric.
+Thus, it is required to find a leaf in the tree $\mathcal{T}$ such that if we flip bits in the codeword $\mathbf{c}$ at the positions in the set of this leaf, we will get the codeword with the best metric.